“Like European Studies, but cooler”

-Euroculture is a two-year, multi-university master programme focused on the study of modern European society, culture and politics in a global context.
+Euroculture is a two-year, 120 ECTS, English-taught multi-university Master programme focused on the study of modern European society, culture and politics in a global context.